Do Your Property Management Keywords Have 2023 Vision?

-- Before you delete anything, check out the trend history and projections of your keywords in Google Trends.
+In the Keyword Planner (formerly the Keyword Tool), you can get search volume and traffic estimates for keywords under consideration.
+Before you delete anything, check out the trend history and projections of your keywords in Google Trends.
 Trending items are more worthy of your focus.

-- You can see whether some low-volume terms might actually be something you should invest in now — and reap the rewards later.
+You can see whether some low-volume terms might actually be something you should invest in now — and reap the rewards later.

-Keywords— like your vision — can change over time.
+Remember, keywords — like your vision — can change over time.
 Keep up with your relevance by evaluating the performance of your keywords at least once a quarter to maintain and grow your online presence.
-However, your property management keywords are only as effective as the marketing strategy they're a part of!
+As you see opportunities to go after new keywords or reduce the usage of outdated words, update your content to keep it relevant.

-The beginning of the year is the perfect time to examine your property management marketing strategy as a whole!
+However, your keywords are only as effective as the marketing strategy they're a part of!
+It's never the wrong time to examine your property management marketing strategy as a whole!
 If you need some guidance, schedule a thorough check-up with Geekly Media!
-As HubSpot Certified Platinum Partner, we're uniquely qualified to help you assess the health of your marketing strategy.
+As HubSpot Certified Diamond Partners, we're uniquely qualified to help you assess the health of your marketing strategy.